-In patients with tumour-related symptoms at base line, symptom control, if related to anti-tumour effects, is a valid measure of therapeutic activity and may serve as primary endpoint in late line therapy studies, provided that sources of possible bias can be minimised.
-In certain cases, time to symptomatic tumour progression may also be an adequate primary measure of patient benefit.
+In patients with tumour-related symptoms at baseline, symptom control, if related to anti-tumour effects, is a valid measure of therapeutic activity and may serve as primary endpoint in late line therapy studies.
+In certain cases, symptomatic progression-free survival may also be an adequate primary measure of patient benefit.